 - 24. The UNAIDS People Strategy 2023-2026, presented to the PCB at its 52nd meeting, anchors the internal activities of the UNAIDS Secretariat, based on five guiding principles: - (1) investment in learning, development and growth; - (2) enhancing gender equality, diversity, equity, inclusion and antiracism; - (3) leveraging new ways of working; - (4) enforcing respectful conduct and zero tolerance; and - (5) supporting staff well-being and engagement. - 25.
 Developed as a complement to the Global AIDS Strategy, the UNAIDS People Strategy catalyses the work of the UNAIDS Secretariat to deliver on the core tenets of the global strategy: knowledge-sharing, influencing for change, building and maintaining effective partnerships and mainstreaming equality and inclusion in line with its feminist principles.
-Calibrated to enable "UNAIDS people to give their best each day to end AIDS by 2030," the People Strategy outlines the priorities for the UNAIDS Secretariat based on a feminist, antiracist, people-centred approach.
+Calibrated to enable "UNAIDS people to give their best each day to end AIDS by 2030", the People Strategy outlines the priorities for the UNAIDS Secretariat based on a feminist, antiracist, people-centred approach. - 26.
+In 2024, the Department of People Management focused on nine key initiatives to create a supportive and dynamic environment where every staff member can thrive and contribute their best: - a) Pulse survey: Gathering real-time feedback to understand and address staff needs. - b) Investing in staff learning and development: Offering both mandatory and voluntary training opportunities to enhance skills and knowledge. - Leadership development: Cultivating strong leaders through targeted programmes.

-- 26. In 2024, DPM focused on nine key initiatives to create a supportive and dynamic environment where every staff member can thrive and contribute their best: - a) Pulse Survey: Gathering real-time feedback to understand and address staff needs. - b) Investing in Staff Learning and Development: Offering both mandatory and voluntary training opportunities to enhance skills and knowledge. - c) Leadership Development: Cultivating strong leaders through targeted programs. - d) UCD Network and Learning Communities: Fostering collaboration and shared learning among staff. - e) Staff Wellbeing and Mental Health: Prioritizing the mental and physical health of our team. - f) Career/Realignment Support: Providing guidance and resources for career growth and realignment. - g) Performance Management Culture: Strengthening our culture with clear performance expectations and support. - h) Recognition: Celebrating staff service to the UNAIDS' mandate. - i) Young Talent: Developing the next generation of leaders through focused initiatives. - 27.
-As the financial situation continued to evolve, DPM identified inefficiencies and streamlined processes, strengthened cross-functional collaboration and technical guidance, and provided additional support to staff as they navigate a difficult and uncertain period.
+- d) UNAIDS Country Director network and learning communities: Fostering collaboration and shared learning among staff. - e) Staff well-being and mental health: Prioritizing the mental and physical health of our team. - f) Career/realignment support: Providing guidance and resources for career growth and realignment. - g) Performance management culture: Strengthening our culture with clear performance expectations and support. - h) Recognition: Celebrating staff service to the UNAIDS's mandate. - i) Young talent: Developing the next generation of leaders through focused initiatives. - 27.
+As the financial situation continued to evolve, the Department of People Management identified inefficiencies and streamlined processes, strengthened cross-functional collaboration and technical guidance, and provided additional support to staff as they navigate a difficult and uncertain period.